 General revelation has limitations.
 Or perhaps it would be more accurate to say that men are limited in their ability to interpret general revelation.
-Although men can come to know about the God who created through an observation of creation, they cannot come to a right relation with God through general revelation.
+Although men can come to know about the creator God through an observation of creation, they cannot come to a right relation with God through general revelation.